 The longest cold spell was from January 4 to January 21, constituting 18 consecutive days with cooler than average low temperatures.
 The month of January had the largest fraction of cooler than average days with 68% days with lower than average low temperatures.

-The clearest month of the last 12 months was July, with 10% of days being more clear than cloudy.
+The clearest month of 2013 was July, with 10% of days being more clear than cloudy.

 This station provides hourly reports of significant weather events at and around the station, but does not report the quantity of precipitation at the station itself.
 This is common for weather stations located outside of the United States, and for a small subset of stations in the United States that are located at lesser used and smaller airports.